family-richards/emailHelpers/README.md

 - mailer.quit()
 + mailer.quitSelf()
 ```
 As you can see, it reduces code size and complexity.
 It also has simple names, so you can easily code something new.

-That's a couple of reasons to use emailHelpers.
-Complete with docstrings and (mostly) self-explanatory function names, get started now.
+Why emailHelpers?
+It's pretty well [documented](docs.md?raw=false) too.
 To install emailHelpers, use pip.
 On a platform that only has Python 3:
 ```bash
 python -m pip install emailHelpers